-“She’ll pull through,” Chartreuse asserted.
+“She’ll pull through,” Chartreuse said.
 “I’m just going to, like, go home and get some of my stuff now, pal around with her for the rest of the day, maybe stay the night.”

-“Carrie’s popular for all the wrong reasons,” Corry retorted.
+“Carrie’s popular for all the wrong reasons,” Corry fired back.
 “In her own way, she’s as bad as Julie.
-She’ll soon regret what she’s done to my sister!”
+She’ll soon regret what she’s done to my sister.”

 Chartreuse shifted her weight back and forth uneasily.
 “I’m pretty sure Laurie doesn’t want revenge, you know.”

 “You’re probably right,” Corry admitted.
 “But she doesn’t understand how the world works.
 If I let this affair pass without incident, it’ll only happen again.
-People have to know that NO ONE can take advantage of a Veniti and get away with it!
+People must know that NO ONE can take advantage of a Veniti and get away with it.
 It’s a matter of family honour.”